osic/devstack-lxc/README.md

 # devstack-lxc
-Shell scripts to deploy a multi-node Devstack environment with one node in the host system and one compute node in an LXC container within the host.
+Shell scripts to deploy a multi-node Devstack environment with both nodes in LXCs container within the host.

 # Steps to Use
+- Change to the root user: sudo su -
 - Clone this repository
 - Run install-multinode.sh
 - You can alternatively run install-aio.sh to install an all in one insidde the LXC container

-To stop and destroy the container, run teardown.sh
+To stop and destroy the containers, run teardown.sh